unc-csxl/csxl.unc.edu/docs/testing.md

 At present, we do not have automated front-end testing instrumented; this remains a goal.

+### Loading Test Data and Fixtures

+To ensure that tests pre-load all test data (defined in `_data.py` files in the test folder) into the database, test files must import `setup_insert_data_fixture` from `core_data.py`.

+This `setup_insert_data_fixture` function is a _fixture_ - functions that, once you start running the tests, automatically run before the body of each test function runs.

+When a test is run the following process occurs in order:

+1. The `test_engine` fixture from `conftest.py` runs, which deletes the existing database (if it exists) and re-creates the database, adding all necessary tables.
+This fixture also creates the database engine.

+2. Using the database engine created above, the `session` fixture from `conftest.py` creates the SQLAlchemy session that all of the Pytests will use when interacting with the PostgreSQL database.

+3. The `setup_insert_data_fixture` fixture from `core_data.py` runs, which populates the newly-created empty database with all of the test data.

+4. Fixtures creating injectable backend services are created from the `fixture.,py` file, which enable Pytests to call and test the service functions they are supposed to.

+5. Test cases now run, after the database has been pre-populated with data and all services have been provided via fixtures!

 ### Pytest CLI

 The `pytest` command-line program will run all tests in the command-line.